zhutao100/qwen-code/docs/tos-privacy.md

 For users who use their Google account to access [Gemini Code Assist for Individuals](https://developers.google.com/gemini-code-assist/docs/overview#supported-features-gca), these Terms of Service and Privacy Notice documents apply:

-- **Terms of Service:** Your use of the Gemini CLI is governed by the [Google Terms of Service](https://policies.google.com/terms?hl=en-US).
+- **Terms of Service:** Your use is governed by the [Google Terms of Service](https://policies.google.com/terms?hl=en-US).
 - **Privacy Notice:** The collection and use of your data is described in the [Gemini Code Assist Privacy Notice for Individuals](https://developers.google.com/gemini-code-assist/resources/privacy-notice-gemini-code-assist-individuals).

 ## 2. If you have logged in with your Google account to Gemini Code Assist for Workspace, Standard, or Enterprise Users

 For users who use their Google account to access the [Standard or Enterprise edition](https://cloud.google.com/gemini/docs/codeassist/overview#editions-overview) of Gemini Code Assist, these Terms of Service and Privacy Notice documents apply:

-- **Terms of Service:** Your use of the Gemini CLI is governed by the [Google Cloud Platform Terms of Service](https://cloud.google.com/terms).
+- **Terms of Service:** Your use is governed by the [Google Cloud Platform Terms of Service](https://cloud.google.com/terms).
 - **Privacy Notice:** The collection and use of your data is described in the [Gemini Code Assist Privacy Notices for Standard and Enterprise Users](https://cloud.google.com/gemini/docs/codeassist/security-privacy-compliance#standard_and_enterprise_data_protection_and_privacy).

 ## 3. If you have logged in with a Gemini API key to the Gemini Developer API

 If you are using a Gemini API key for authentication with the [Gemini Developer API](https://ai.google.dev/gemini-api/docs), these Terms of Service and Privacy Notice documents apply:

-- **Terms of Service:** Your use of the Gemini CLI is governed by the [Gemini API Terms of Service](https://ai.google.dev/gemini-api/terms).
+- **Terms of Service:** Your use is governed by the [Gemini API Terms of Service](https://ai.google.dev/gemini-api/terms).
 These terms may differ depending on whether you are using an unpaid or paid service:
   - For unpaid services, refer to the [Gemini API Terms of Service - Unpaid Services](https://ai.google.dev/gemini-api/terms#unpaid-services).
   - For paid services, refer to the [Gemini API Terms of Service - Paid Services](https://ai.google.dev/gemini-api/terms#paid-services).
 - **Privacy Notice:** The collection and use of your data is described in the [Google Privacy Policy](https://policies.google.com/privacy).